CharlRitter/level-up-developer-experience/README.md

 - Consistent Development: Every developer gets the same environment
 - Quick Onboarding: New team members can get up and running in minutes
 - Environment Parity: Development setup closely matches production
-- Live Updates: Changes immediately reflected in the running application
+- Live Updates: Changes are immediately reflected in the running application

 ## Supporting documents